 Setting up a Claim to Begin the Journey Towards Workers’ Compensation Benefits

 For those filing a claim in Baltimore, it’s important to begin by filling out the relevant claim form.
 This form will ask for specific information concerning the claimant and what transpired.
 This can include things such as background information, what type of injury a person is dealing with, where the injury took place, the doctor’s name, how serious the injuries are, and who the employer is.
 All of this information has to be accurate and it’s recommended to seek legal assistance during this process to ensure the form is filled accurately.
-The form is only eligible when the rules are followed as expected in the state of Maryland for workers’ compensation benefits.
+The form is only eligible when the rules are followed as expected in Baltimore for workers’ compensation benefits.
 The lawyer will take the time to go through the form and make sure it fits the definition as listed by the law.
 This will make sure the claim goes through smoothly and works out for the client.

 Is it Possible To Receive Unemployment Insurance and Workers’ Compensation Benefits Together?

 No, an individual filing a claim cannot receive workers’ compensation benefits and unemployment insurance at the same time.
 Once the application has gone through for the workers’ compensation benefits, the individual is assumed to be injured and cannot be listed as ready for work.
 This means unemployment insurance isn’t a possibility and cannot be used for additional compensation.
 A person that is filing a claim will not be able to work during the time and has to be listed under a temporary total disability to qualify, which means they are medically unfit to do their job.